sjp38/linux/for_damon_patches/cv/damon.rst

 this version contains below minor changes.

 - Rebase on latest -mm tree (v5.13-rc7-mmots-2021-06-24-20-54)
-- Add 'Acked-by:' tags from Shakeel Butt
+- Collect 'Acked-by:' tags from Shakeel Butt
 - Use 'kthread_run()' (Shakeel Butt)
 - Change default 'update_interval' to 60 seconds (Shakeel Butt)
 - Utilize 'nr_regions' field in each 'damon_target' object (Shakeel Butt)
 - Remove unused parameters in some functions (Shakeel Butt)
 - Use variable name 'ctx' for 'damon_ctx' (Shakeel Butt)
 - Make 'dbgfs' to completely manage pid reference counting (Shakeel Butt)
-- Remove '.owner' of debugfs files (Shakeel Butt)
+- Remove '.owner' setting for debugfs files (Shakeel Butt)

 Now all patches of this patchset has at least one 'Reviewed-by:' tags.
 Andrew, could you please consider merging this into the -mm tree?